6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 - institutionalization of sustainability reporting

 A sustainability report can be presented in a variety of formats, including print and online.
 It can also be presented as a standalone document or as part of another publication, such as an annual (or integrated) report.

 - INTERNAL BENEFITS

 - VISION & STRATEGY

-Organizations can give direction by placing their purpose, vision and strategy into the context of global sustainability.
-The sustainability reporting process helps to make this explicit for stakeholders.
+Organizations exhibit direction by placing their purpose, vision and strategy into the context of global sustainability.
+Sustainability reporting helps to make this explicit for stakeholders.

 - MANAGEMENT SYSTEMS

-Sustainability management and reporting require management systems that improve data quality.
+Sustainability management and reporting require management systems to improve data quality.
 Tracking data highlights opportunities for improvement, increased efficiency and cost saving.

 - EMPLOYEE MOTIVATION